-So, even if you had spent some rupees in printing pamphlets to distribute it in your locality, even those marketing costs are included in this (how you would attribute the price of marketing per sandwich is topic of another discussion).
+So, even if you had spent in printing pamphlets to distribute it in your locality, even those marketing costs are included.

-As the seller, you can decide to add a percentage on top of this ₹100 cost, say 50% of the total costs.
+As the seller, you can decide to add a percentage on top of this ₹100 cost.
+Say, for example 50% of the total costs.
 The added potion of ₹50 will then be your profit.

-And hence you are said to have followed a cost plus pricing strategy while arriving at this list price of ₹150 for your sandwich.
+Hence, you followed a cost plus pricing strategy by arriving at a list price of ₹150 for the sandwich.